JeffWeinell/REEs/README.md

 The output sequences (expanded REEs targets) can be downloaded here: [REEs.expanded.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/REEs/REEs.expanded.fas).

 Nine of the expanded targets were only partially expanded, meaning that their sequence length was not a multiple of the bait length.
-Three of these were located near the end of the reference contig, and six had terminal strings of ambiguous bases (Ns) that were truncated (Table 4).
+Three of these were located near the end of the reference contig, and six had terminal strings of ambiguous bases (Ns) that were truncated (Table 4); 57 other targets that were fully expanded included terminal Ns, but these Ns were not trimmed because they were not detected prior to submission of targets to Arbor.
+The latest version of the get_ncbi_sequences function (REEs package) has an option to trim terminal Ns, but this option was not present when SnakeCap targets were chosen.

 Table 4.
 The nine partially expanded targets from output of step 8 and reason why targets were partially rather than fully expanded.
 WeinellEntry name|Contig accession ID|Nucleotide range of partially expanded target|Nucleotide range that would have been targetted if it had been possible|Reason why target sequence partially rather than fully expanded